 I will have to ask Jennifer if her Sweet Potato Soufflé is a family recipe or one she came up with herself.
 As long as she passes it down to her girls all will be right in the world.

 Now, I was not always a sweet potato fan.
 When I shared my Sweet Potato Patatas Bravas Recipe earlier this summer as part of my Southern Tapas Series I talked about finally eating sweet potatoes and loving them after 40+ years of avoiding them.
 I do prefer to eat them as a savory food with butter and cayenne pepper and not full of cinnamon butter and marshmallows but if we are talking dessert then bring on the sweet side.
 That is exactly what my sweet potato soufflé dip is all about, except that it is an appetizer and not a side dish or dessert.
 But it can be if you are in the mood.

-Sweet potatoes, of course.
+What is in my Sweet Potato Soufflé Dip anyway?
+Sweet potatoes, of course!
 I like to get them fresh, peel them, and steam them in my steamer or in the microwave.
 You might be able to buy them already peeled, or steamed, or even frozen.
 Whichever way you have them you want to end up with between 1-2 cups of cooked sweet potatoes.

 My sweet potato soufflé dip is a great way to use up any leftover cooked sweet potatoes that you might have lingering in your refrigerator from a previous meal.
 Our local farmers market has purple sweet potatoes which will be a fun and colorful twist on this too!
 A purple dip?!?
 The kids will love it!